ewinapun/ewinapun.github.io/_projects/2_project.markdown

 img: /assets/img/dynamic_tracking_project/auto(1)-eig-99.png
 ---

-On this page, I go over what I wrote for my senior thesis.
-I only extract the key research ideas and figures from my thesis.
+On this page, I go over what I wrote on my senior thesis.
+I only extract key research ideas and figures from my thesis.

 To view the full version of my senior thesis, <a href='http://ewinapun.tk/assets/pdf/thesis.pdf'>click here</a>.
 To view the matlab code, please go to my <a href='https://github.com/ewinapun/subid'>github repo</a>.